 The legal framework for the collection of statistics on maritime freight transport is Directive 2009/42/EC on statistical returns in respect of the carriage of goods and passengers by sea (Recast).
 Maritime transport data are available for most EU Member States from 2001 onwards, although some countries have provided data back to 1997.
 Statistics on maritime freight are not transmitted to Eurostat by the Czech Republic, Luxembourg, Hungary, Austria and Slovakia as they have no maritime ports; for the same reason maritime data are not available for Liechtenstein or Switzerland.

 Inland waterways freight

-The legal framework for the collection of statistics on inland waterway freight transport is Regulation (EU) 2016/1954 of the European Parliament and of the Council amending Regulation 1365/2006 on statistics of goods transported by inland waterways as regards the conferral of delegated and implementing powers on the Commission for the adoption of certain measures.
+The legal framework for the collection of statistics on inland waterway freight transport is Regulation (EU) 2016/1954 of the European Parliament and of the Council amending Regulation 1365/2006 on statistics of goods transport by inland waterways as regards the conferral of delegated and implementing powers on the Commission for the adoption of certain measures.
 Data on inland waterways are only required for those EU Member States with an annual quantity of goods transported that exceeds one million tonnes, namely: Belgium, Bulgaria, the Czech Republic, Germany, France, Croatia, Luxembourg, Hungary, the Netherlands, Austria, Poland, Romania, Slovakia and the United Kingdom.
-Data collection is based on an exhaustive survey of all inland waterway undertakings for all goods that are loaded or unloaded.
+Data collection is based on an exhaustive survey of all inland waterway enterprises for all goods that are loaded or unloaded.
 In the case of transit, some countries make use of sampling methods in order to estimate the quantity of goods.

 The legal framework for air transport statistics is provided by Regulation 437/2003 on statistical returns in respect of the carriage of passengers, freight and mail by air.
 Statistics on air freight are collected for freight and mail loaded and unloaded in relation to commercial air flights.
-The information is broken down to cover national and international freight transport.
+The information covers national and international freight transport.

 Treatment of double counting in air freight statistics: the national aggregates and total intra-EU-28 aggregates exclude any double counting.
 They include all the reported departures plus a part of the reported arrivals; the reported arrivals that are included are those for which the corresponding departures of the partner airport are missing.